Information for parents and whānau

 A charter school is set up and run by a sponsor.

-This is an organisation that the Authorisation Board has approved based on mandatory criteria specified in legislation and a fit and proper person test.
+This is an organisation that the Charter School Authorisation Board has approved based on mandatory criteria specified in legislation and a fit and proper person test.
 The sponsor runs the school, rather than an elected school board in a state school.

 Transparency

-Charter Schools will be required by legislation to provide information on how they are meeting their contracted performance outcomes.
+Charter schools will be required by legislation to provide information on how they are meeting their contracted performance outcomes.
 Sponsors must meet their performance targets, or they may face interventions.

 They will be responsible for communicating their values, ethos, curriculum, teaching methods, assessment, opening hours, transport arrangements and any other matters to parents.
 This will ensure that parents can make informed decisions about the charter school.